isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 This command is used to delete a prefix delegation pool-specific DHCPv6 option from the database.
-The option is identified by an option code and option space, and as of Kea 3.1, an optional ``client-classes`` parameter may also be specified (see :ref:`cb-cmds-option-class-tags-as-keys`).
-These parameters are passed within the ``options`` list.
+The option is identified by an option code and option space.
+These two parameters are passed within the ``options`` list.
 Another list, ``pd-pools``, contains a map with the prefix-delegation-pool prefix and length identifying the pool.
 If the option is not explicitly specified for this pool, no option is deleted.